hashicorp/terraform-provider-consul/website/docs/r/acl_role.markdown

 * `service_identities` - (Optional) The list of service identities that should be applied to the role.
 * `node_identities` - (Optional) The list of node identities that should be applied to the role.
 * `namespace` - (Optional, Enterprise Only) The namespace to create the role within.
+* `partition` - (Optional, Enterprise Only) The partition the ACL role is associated with.

 The `service_identities` block supports: